First published May 2011. Updated 2019.

 I’ll be honest.
 I was never a huge fan of wordless picture books as a teacher and I’m not really sure why.
-Perhaps it was because I was too concerned with the “nuts and bolts” of teaching reading?
+Perhaps it was because I was too concerned with the “nuts and bolts” of how to teach a child to read?
+But now that I have a young child, I see the amazing benefits of wordless books!
+Read on to find out 3 reasons I recommend wordless picture books for early readers.

 Wordless picture books are also a great way for children to begin understanding basic story structure.
 They can tell the story by describing the pictures and what is happening on each page.
 Afterwards, your child should be able to loosely describe what happened in the beginning, middle, and end of the book (sequencing).